istio-ecosystem/wasm-extensions/doc/write-cpp-unit-test.md

 In addition to [integration test](./write-integration-test.md), it is also recommended to write unit test for your extension.
 Unlike integration test, which executes the extension code as Wasm binary with Envoy runtime, unit test is compiled with local C++ toolchains and run natively.

-In [`proxy-wasm-cpp-host`](https://github.com/proxy-wasm/proxy-wasm-cpp-host), along with `V8`, `wasmtime`, `WAVM` runtimes, which could interpret Wasm binaries, [a `nullVM` runtime](https://github.com/proxy-wasm/proxy-wasm-cpp-host/tree/master/src/null) is also included, which could compile together with the extension code and run natively.
+In [`proxy-wasm-cpp-host`](https://github.com/proxy-wasm/proxy-wasm-cpp-host), along with `V8`, `wasmtime`, `WAVM` runtimes that execute Wasm binaries, [a `nullVM` runtime](https://github.com/proxy-wasm/proxy-wasm-cpp-host/tree/master/src/null) is also included, which runs natively compiled-in modules.
 The unit test will utilize `nullVm` runtime.
 Specifically, all host implementation of `proxy-wasm-cpp-host` (such as Envoy) needs to implements a [`Context` interface class](https://github.com/proxy-wasm/proxy-wasm-cpp-host/blob/eceb02d5b7772ec1cd78a4d35356e57d2e6d59bb/include/proxy-wasm/context.h#L128), which has many unimplemented host specific methods.
 In the unit test, a mock implementation of the `Context` class will be created using [GoogleTest framework](https://github.com/google/googletest), and compiled with your extension code.
 Within the mock implementation, we could inject desired host behavior and check if the extension interacts with host as expected.

 the following guide will walk through how to write unit test based on [an example test for basic auth filter](../extensions/basic_auth/plugin_test.cc).